Hospital-acquired infection: United Kingdom

 In 2012, the Health Protection Agency reported the prevalence rate of hospital-acquired infections in England was 6.4% in 2011, against a rate of 8.2% in 2006, with respiratory tract, urinary tract and surgical site infections the most common types of infections reported.
 In 2018, it was reported that in-hospital infections had risen from 5,972 in 2008 to 48,815 in 2017.

 United States

 The Centers for Disease Control and Prevention (CDC) estimated roughly 1.7 million hospital-associated infections, from all types of bacteria combined, cause or contribute to 99,000 deaths each year.
 Other estimates indicate 10%, or 2 million, patients a year become infected, with the annual cost ranging from $4.5 billion to $11 billion.
-In the US, the most frequent type of hospital infection is urinary tract infection (36%), followed by surgical site infection (20%), and bloodstream infection and pneumonia (both 11%).
+In the US, the most frequent types of hospital infections are catheter-associated urinary tract infection (32%), followed by surgical site infection (22%), and ventilator-associated pneumonia (15%).